effector/effector/src/content/docs/en/recipes/react/slots.md

 such as Vue.js and Svelte.

 Slots aren't present in the React.
 With React, you can achieve this goal using props or `React.Context`.
-In large projects this is not convenient, because it generates "props hell" or smears the logic.
+In large projects, this is not convenient, because it generates "props hell" or smears the logic.

-Using React with Effector we can achieve slot goals without the problems described above.
+Using React with effector, we can achieve slot goals without the problems described above.

 - [Slots proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Slots-Proposal)
 - [Vue.js docs](https://v3.vuejs.org/guide/component-slots.html)